 From snow-covered mountains to the west, to mossy rivers and unspoiled coastlines to the east, the Canadian wilderness beckons many Albertans to leave the comfortable confines of their home province.
 Taking a step into the unknown provides welcome relief from the everyday business of life, and technology is making it easier and easier to travel.
 With GPS, cell phones and computers you can look up where you’re going next, plan your route and make a reservation from the passenger seat or the picnic table – wherever you happen to be!
-With your tools, know-how and the right Alberta motorhome insurance from Bow Valley Insurance you’ll be completely prepared for all the challenges both off-road and on.
+With your tools, know-how and the right Alberta motorhome insurance you’ll be completely prepared for all the challenges both off-road and on.

 While your insurance protects you and your RV, however, it’s also critical to be prepared if you camp, hike, fish, or hunt away from the safety of your motorhome or campsite.
 We’re safer than ever on the road than ever before…it’s what may happen once you exit your cozy recreational vehicle that we still have to worry about!

-Be Prepared– Leave Your Itinerary With Someone You Trust
+Be Prepared – Leave Your Itinerary With Someone You Trust

 Before setting out into the woods, especially alone, make sure you’ve left your itinerary with a responsible friend or relative.
 It is also a good idea to leave behind a photo of your motorhome or RV along with your license plate number.
 Should you find yourself without a cellphone signal or experience battery failure, having an agreed upon return date ensures you’ll be missed and rescuers will be alerted.